50 "Rare" Events That Happen All the Time

-As we previously mentioned, a blue moon—which is when two full moons fall within the same month or when an extra full moon takes place during a single season—actually occurs around every 2.5 years, according to NASA.
+"Once in a blue moon" makes the event sound particularly unlikely.
+But a blue moon—which is when two full moons fall within the same month or when an extra full moon takes place during a single season—actually occurs around every 2.5 years, according to NASA.

 Living to 100

 More people are living to 100 than ever before.
 According to a 2011 report from the U.K.'s Department for Work and Pensions, 20-year-olds today are twice as likely to reach 100 as their parents and three times more likely than their grandparents.
 The report also found that girls born in 2011 have a 1 in 3 chance of living to 100, while boys have a 1 in 4 chance.
 And for more good news, check out these 50 Feel-Good Facts Guaranteed to Make You Smile.